Ryaninthegame/Linux-Kernel/Project_2/README.md

 	* The third argument is the address of an unsigned integer array.
 Each element with index i of this array stores the physical address of the virtual address stored as element i in the array pointed by the first argument.
 	* The fourth argument is the number of elements stored in the array pointed by the third argument.

+2. Requirement_2 :
-2. prototype of the new system call is as follows:
+/*prototype of the new system call is as follows:*/
 int my_get_physical_addresses(unsigned int * initial, int len_vir, unsigned int * result, int len_phy)

-3.
+3. Requirement_3 :
 Write a multi-thread program with three threads using the new system call to show how the following memory areas are shared by these threads.
 Your program must use variables with storage class __thread.
 The memory areas include code segments, data segments, BSS segments, heap segments, libraries, stack segments, and thread local storages.
 You need to draw a figure as follows to show your results.
 ![](https://img.cntofu.com/book/note/linux_system/images/thread-stack.png)